 Some Campgrounds Across the State Still Remain Closed Until Further Notice – Affected reservation holders will be contacted by ReserveCalifornia via email and provided with a refund.
 Cancellation fees are being waived.
 Reservation cancellations and refunds will be automatic.
 As such, visitors do not need to take any action.
 However, please note that due to the volume of visitors affected, the refund process may take some time.
 State Parks appreciates the patience of the public as it moves through this process.

 Park units with limited campground availability.

-- Park Units with Increased Access (Limited Parking) – State Parks is working with locals on a phased and regionally driven approach to increase access to park units only where compliance with state and local public health ordinances has been achieved.
-To date, limited public parking is available at 196 park units.
+- Park Units with Increased Access – State Parks is working with locals on a phased and regionally driven approach to increase access to park units only where compliance with state and local public health ordinances has been achieved.
+View the list of parks with increased access here.

-- Few Campgrounds Reopened: At this time, State Parks has reopened campground sites at 87 park units with limited capacity and with new camping guidelines.
+- Reopened Campgrounds: At this time, State Parks has reopened campground sites at 83 park units and with new camping guidelines.
 The department is collaborating with local officials on a phased and regionally-driven approach to increase access at park units where compliance with local and public health orders can be achieved.
 Click here to learn more on how you can responsibly camp in California’s State Park System during COVID-19 and which campgrounds are available.

 Here are some visitor guidelines State Parks has implemented to reduce the risk of exposure to COVID-19 in the outdoors:

 - Plan Ahead – Prior to leaving home, check the webpage of the park unit you plan to visit to find out if it is open, if parking is available, if camping reservations can be booked and what visitor guidelines are in effect.